Jonathan2251/lbd/source/funccall.rst

 again to make sure you know the code in these two function.
 About Graphivz, please refer to section "Display llvm IR nodes with Graphviz" of chapter 4, Arithmetic and logic instructions.
-The DAGs diagram can be gotten by llc option as follows,
+The DAGs diagram can be got by llc option as follows,

 .. rubric:: lbdex/input/ch9_outgoing.cpp
 .. literalinclude:: ../lbdex/input/ch9_outgoing.cpp